Cream cheese mints for Valentine’s Day

 If you’ve been looking for a way to show your love for the simple, sweet treats of the sweetest holiday, then this is the perfect Valentine’s Day recipe!
 This quick, easy cream cheese mints recipe will have them in your belly in no time!

 There are probably a million different ways to call cream cheese mints: Cream cheese butter mints, wedding mints, shower mints, retro mints, old fashioned mints.
 I actually believe that this cream cheese mints recipe goes for so many names because we all love them!
+These cute mints will melt in your mouth!
+They are super creamy and soft and almost buttery like!
+And they are shaped like tiny hearts!!
+If that’s not the most adorable thing on the whole planet then I’m not sure what else can be.

 Heart shaped candy

-• mint, spearmint or peppermint oil
+• Mint, spearmint or peppermint oil – gives the mints their classic minty flavor

-• Food coloring (gel food coloring works best)
+• Food coloring (gel food coloring works best) – for adding color to the mints

 1. In a large bowl combine cream cheese and butter until creamy, using an electric mixer.
 Add mint oil.